nhma20/FPGA_AI/README.md

 ## TODO
-0. :green_circle: Make sure image pixel values are loaded into NN IP
-1. :green_circle: Make sure reset is correct
-2. :yellow_circle: Set up PS side or UART for easier debugging
+:yellow_circle: Set up UART to send images to PL for inference
-3. :green_circle: Make work with block memory instead of array input